Why do fashion brands replatform to headless back ends?

 Magento or Salesforce can be used in a headless manner.
 In this setup, the ecommerce back end serves just as a Content Management System for the front end layer.

 Magento Open Source, which is the free Magento offering.

 Adobe Commerce, which is the premium version of Magento Open Source, built for enterprise-level businesses.
 Adobe Commerce can be used in a headless manner.

 Example Adobe Commerce site: Helly Hansen

 Shopify is an ecommerce platform commonly used by smaller merchants.
 Shopify Plus is a premium Shopify offering with advanced features and built-in automation tools.

 Shopify is the top-of-mind platform for many fashion brands mainly because it is a full-package deal.
 It is a whole ecosystem with many apps, built-in CMS, and a theming engine.
 It all works well out of the box.

 An ambitious fashion brand may want more flexibility over how your content is organized and managed in the CMS.
 To address this need, Shopify Plus can be used only as a headless back end, allowing to use any CMS and front end technology.
 This may fix issues like site speed, and offers more design flexibility.

 Still, many arguments exist against doing so in terms of Shopify Plus:

-Going headless with Shopify Plus as the back end will nullify the advantages that made you choose Shopify in the first place: all‑in‑one tooling and theming.
+Going headless with Shopify Plus or Magento as the back end will nullify the advantages that made you choose Shopify in the first place: all‑in‑one tooling and theming.